 If you ask Google 2015 how it was done, there is no answer.

 has little to say about it:

-"The trans Earth injection manoeuvre, the last service propulsion engine firing of the flight, was nominal".
+"The trans Earth injection maneuver, the last service propulsion engine firing of the flight, was nominal".
 [1-4.17]

-Following this nominal manoeuvre, the asstronuts (!) slept for about 10 hours (while passing location X).
+Following this nominal maneuver, the asstronuts (!) slept for about 10 hours (while passing location X).
 They were tired!

 An 11.2 second firing of the control engines accomplished the only midcourse correction required on the return flight but not reported in - Event # 16.
 The correction was made July 22 at about 150 hours, 30 minutes into the mission.
 Willy forgot to report it.